 Air Max 90

-While the Air Force 1 and Air Jordan 1 align more with what we know about Virgil’s sneaker tastes, the prospect of an OFF-WHITE x Air Max 90 comes as a bit of a surprise.
-The same design story continues here with Nike’s Beaverton address prominently shown on the lateral side, along with “SHOELACE” branding.
+While the Air Force 1 and Air Jordan 1 align more with what we know about Virgil’s personal sneaker tastes, the prospect of an OFF-WHITE x Air Max 90 comes as a bit of a surprise.
+The same design story continues here with Nike’s Beaverton address prominently shown on the lateral side, along with “SHOELACE” branding again.